JakobEngel/dso/README.md

 ## Changes in this repository

-* Created FullSystem/CoarseInitializerStereo for stereo initialization
+* Created FullSystem/CoarseInitializerStereo for stereo initializationi - note that we stick with block matching since it is fast and the quality of the inverse depth will not affect dso horribly, since it solves for it
 * Altered util/ImageAndExposure to carry two images and baseline
 * Altered util/DatasetReader to read kiti stereo data